OpenstackForkedProjects/openstack-tutorial/tutorial/preparation.rst

-Services that usually need access to the public network in an OpenStack deployment are those that implements the network APIs and provice network connectivity to the VMs:
+Services that usually need access to the public network in an OpenStack deployment are those that implements the network APIs and provide network connectivity to the VMs:

 +--------------+---------------------------------+
 | node         | service requiring public access |